Clean Renewable Energy

-A single fuel source, like natural gas, is used to generate electricity and capture the heat produced as a byproduct.
+A single fuel source, like natural gas, is used to in conjunction with solar energy, heat pump systems, and building design, architecture, and natural methods that generate electricity while capturing the heat produced as a byproduct.
 This captured heat is then utilized for various purposes, such as heating, cooling, or industrial processes.
-Cogeneration systems can be either on-site, where the energy is used within the facility, or centralized, where the electricity and heat are distributed to multiple locations.
+Co-generation systems can be either on-site, where the energy is used within the facility, or centralized, where the electricity and heat are distributed to multiple locations.

 Clean Unpolluted Energy